Omnium-gatherum

 Obviously, POSIX isn't subject to change.
 Of course, FreeBSD is unique to installations of FreeBSD on my machines; this menu will be disused but retained on future installations of OpenBSD, NetBSD, Slackware, etc. Therein, it'll be replaced by 9menus listing programs exclusive to those operating systems.
 On installations of Linux flavors, some will be featured in GNU (see below).

 X's contents will only ever differ for varied availability.
-As GTK2 is being phased out in favor of ghastly GTK3 and GTK4, vtes+xvts may simply become xvts in the future, unless I decide to take the time to compile GTK2, vte, and its offspring from sources.
+As GTK2 is being phased out in favor of ghastly GTK3 and GTK4, vtes may be excluded in the future, unless I take the time to compile GTK2, vte, and its offspring from their respective sources.
 Who can say?

 Offices originally contained both OpenOffice and LibreOffice, but cultists of GNOME have yoked godforsaken GTK3 as a dependency of Qt6 in FreeBSD's repository, and I won't submit to their insanity.
 LibreOffice's programs are and will be hashed out in its 9menu's file until I compile it from source without that trash.
 Ugh!
 It'll be back.

-Altersuite and aftersuite are complements to quicksuite, containing correspondent selections to be used alternatively.
-The junk drawer is packed with great tools that I use with varying frequency.
+The junk drawers are packed with great tools that I use with varying frequency.

 9menu: bsdgames 9menu: nbsdgames